 The Administration Agreement with the Administrator was reapproved by our board of directors, including a majority of our directors who are not interested persons of PennantPark Investment, in February 2013.
 Under this agreement, the Administrator provides administrative services to us.
 The Administrator provides similar services to our SBIC Funds under each of their administration agreements with PennantPark Investment.
 For providing these services, facilities and personnel, PennantPark Investment reimburses the Administrator for its allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including rent, technology systems, insurance and PennantPark Investment's allocable portion of the costs of compensation and related expenses for its Chief Compliance Officer, Chief Financial Officer and their respective staffs.
 The Administrator also offers, on PennantPark Investment's behalf, managerial assistance to portfolio companies to which PennantPark Investment is required to offer such assistance.
 Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statement of Operations.
-For the three months ended December 31, 2012 and 2011, the Investment Adviser and Administrator, collectively, were reimbursed \$0.5 million and \$0.7 million, respectively, from us, including expenses the Investment Adviser incurred on behalf of the Administrator, for the services described above.
+For the three and six months ended March 31, 2013, the Investment Adviser and Administrator, collectively, were reimbursed \$1.5 million and \$2.0 million, respectively, from us, including expenses the Investment Adviser and Administrator, collectively, were reimbursed \$1.7 million and \$2.4 million, respectively, from us, including expenses incurred by the Investment Advisor on behalf of the Administrator, for the services described above.

 PennantPark Investment has entered into an administration agreement with its controlled affiliate SPH.
 Under the administration agreement with SPH, or the SPH Administration Agreement, PennantPark Investment through the Administrator furnishes SPH with office facilities, equipment and clerical, bookkeeping and record keeping services at such facilities.
 Additionally, the Administrator performs or oversees the performance of SPH's required administrative services, which include, among other things, maintaining financial records, preparing financial reports and filing tax returns.
 Payments under the SPH Administration Agreement are equal to an amount based upon SPH's allocable portion of the Administrator's overhead in performing its obligations under the SPH Administration Agreement, including rent and allocable portion of the cost of compensation and related expenses of our Chief Financial Officer and his staff.
-For the three months ended December 31, 2012 and 2011, PennantPark Investment was reimbursed \$0.1 million and \$0.2 million, respectively, for the services described above.
+For the three and six months ended March 31, 2013, PennantPark Investment was reimbursed \$0.1 million and \$0.2 million, respectively, for the services described above.
+For the three and six months ended March 31, 2012, PennantPark Investment was reimbursed \$0.3 million and \$0.5 million, respectively, for the services described above.